OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 The OpenCilk Cilkscale tool comprises three main components:

-- Infrastructure in the OpenCilk compiler and runtime for work/span analysis.
+- Infrastructure in the OpenCilk compiler and runtime system for work/span analysis.
 - A C/C++ API for fine-grained analysis of program regions.
 - A Python script that automates scalability analysis, benchmarking on multiple cores, and visualization of parallel performance results.